 And then the dreaded letter arrived that would take Dan away from me too.
 Willis wrote to tell Daniel that he and William Hearst, the new young publisher of the San Francisco Examiner, were in discussions to design schematics for a proposed San Francisco World’s Fair in 1900.
 His first assignment was to go to Chicago and meet with the Chief Architect for the 1893 Chicago Columbian Exposition, Daniel Burnham.
 He was to write and draw a series of articles about the site and bring back ideas and information on cost and construction.
 He wanted Daniel to join him.
 "Daisies still look upward, However dark the hour." ![]() This 19th century song could have been written about Daisy Polk.
 She was uprooted and replanted throughout her life, and she always looked upward or forward.
 By any definition, she was resilient.
 Here are Daisy's thoughts about her name (excerpted from Book One - Chapter 6; Cotillions, Clubs and Courtship; Kansas City: 1887-1889; No-one was more aptly named than I. Daisy was a popular name to be sure.
 But it fit me as well as any name could.
 A daisy is the definition of resilience and simple can-do.
 Where nothing else grows, there will be daisies.
 From a crack in a busy city sidewalk to a field kissed by the sun and blessed with rich soil, a daisy is a flower that can grow anywhere and thrives despite any and all weather conditions.
 I had grown up a daisy, whereas my Endemial was the family rose.
 She needed nurturing and tending to show her best bloom and train her natural beauty and gifts.
 No amount of tending changes a daisy.
 A daisy just is. (excerpted from the Chapter Steam, Shadows and Smoke, Book One)

 Hot Springs was a curious place in 1882.
 It was a mixed-up sort of place.
 Fancy in some parts and so natural, steamy, muddy and messy in others.
 There were grand hotels, fancy carriages and broad promenades for fine ladies and gentlemen to parade up and down on the Avenue.
 Then there were the shacks across the creeks, or up the hills that served as reminders of what lay underneath and behind the curtain of finery.
 It was like being in two different worlds at the same time.
-For every elegant lady with an ostrich plume in her hat entering a grand Hotel Spa, there was a man on homemade crutches who probably hadn’t eaten in days heading to the free Government Baths for the wondrous cures that were offered.
-I guess gift-giving is like home building.
-Who doesn't love a unique personalized gift that says "I carefully chose this for you."
-And I even give credit to those who just give it their best shot.
-Because, the thought really does count.
-Especially, when you can see the thinking behind it!
+For every elegant lady with an ostrich plume in her hat entering a grand Hotel Spa, there was a man on homemade crutches who probably hadn’t eaten in days heading to the free Government Baths for the wondrous cures that were offered. |

 Some stories that couldn't make the book in full ... but need to be told!
 Editors welcomed - sign up below.